gmullerb/react-reducer-provider/readme/blending-definition.md

   }
 ```

-* `initialState`: inception state for the component.
+* `initialState`: inception state for the component or a function to create initial state.

 Provider definition: